Anomalous thermoelectric and thermal Hall effects in irradiated altermagnets

-In this section, we present numerical results for the intrinsic anomalous thermoelectric and thermal Hall conductivities, $\alpha_{xy}^{\rm in}$ and $\kappa_{xy}^{\rm in}$, in the low-temperature limit $T \to 0$ within topological regions.
+In the following, we present numerical results for the intrinsic anomalous thermoelectric and thermal Hall conductivities, $\alpha_{xy}^{\rm in}$ and $\kappa_{xy}^{\rm in}$, in the low-temperature limit $T \!\to\!
+0$ within topological regions.

-Substituting the Chern number \eqref{eq:C_0} into Eqs.~\eqref{eq:alpha_xy_in_LT} and \eqref{eq:kappa_xy_in_LT}, the low-temperature expressions reduce to where $L_{0}\!=\!(\pi k_{B}/e)^{2}/3$ is the Lorentz number.
-Equations~\eqref{eq:alpha_xy_in_LT_C} and \eqref{eq:kappa_xy_in_LT_C} indicate that, at low temperatures, the intrinsic anomalous thermoelectric and thermal Hall conductivities are directly determined by the Chern number~\eqref{eq:C_0}, reflecting the topological nature of the system.
+Substituting the zero-temperature intrinsic anomalous electric Hall conductivity \eqref{eq:sigma_xy_in_T0} into Eqs.~\eqref{eq:alpha_xy_in_LT} and \eqref{eq:kappa_xy_in_LT}, the low-temperature expressions reduce to where $L_{0}\!=\!(\pi k_{B}/e)^{2}/3$ is the Lorentz number and $\tilde{\sigma}_{xy}^{in}\!=\!\sigma_{xy}^{in}/(e^{2}/h)$ is the dimensionless zero-temperature intrinsic anomalous electric Hall conductivity.

+Equations~\eqref{eq:alpha_xy_in_LT_C} and \eqref{eq:kappa_xy_in_LT_C} indicate that, at low temperatures, the intrinsic anomalous thermoelectric and thermal Hall conductivities are directly determined by the zero-temperature intrinsic anomalous electric Hall conductivity \eqref{eq:sigma_xy_in_T0}, reflecting the topological nature of the system.

-Figures~\ref{Fig:E_alpha_kappa_phi05pi_Alter_TB_T20K_together}(a1) and \ref{Fig:E_alpha_kappa_phi05pi_Alter_TB_T20K_together}(b1) show the band structures, where the green shaded regions denote the energy gaps between the conduction and valence bands, and the purple shaded regions highlight the bandwidths near the $\Gamma$ point.
+Figures~\ref{Fig:E_alpha_kappa_phi05pi_Alter_TB_T20K_together}(a1) and \ref{Fig:E_alpha_kappa_phi05pi_Alter_TB_T20K_together}(b1) show the band structures, where the green shaded regions denote the energy gaps between the conduction and valence bands, and the gray shaded regions highlight the bandwidths near the $\Gamma$ point.

-Figures~\ref{Fig:E_alpha_kappa_phi05pi_Alter_TB_T20K_together}(a2) and \ref{Fig:E_alpha_kappa_phi05pi_Alter_TB_T20K_together}(b2) show the reduced thermoelectric Hall coefficient $\alpha_{xy}^{\rm in}/(e^3 L_0 T/h)$ as a function of the chemical potential $\mu$ at $T\!=\!20$ K. The coefficient vanishes within the gapped regions (green shaded areas) but exhibits peaks and dips at the edges of the green and purple regions.
+Figures~\ref{Fig:E_alpha_kappa_phi05pi_Alter_TB_T20K_together}(a2) and \ref{Fig:E_alpha_kappa_phi05pi_Alter_TB_T20K_together}(b2) show the reduced thermoelectric Hall coefficient $\alpha_{xy}^{\rm in}/(e^3 L_0 T/h)$ as a function of the chemical potential $\mu$ at $T\!=\!2$ K. The coefficient vanishes within the gapped regions (green shaded areas) but exhibits peaks and dips at the edges of the green and gray regions.
 This behavior indicates that the thermoelectric Hall conductivity is sensitive to both the bandwidth and the gapped regions near the $\Gamma$ point, and can thus serve as a probe of the electronic structure.